 At first, you should mow your lawn every two weeks.
 As the grass begins to turn green and grow, move to a weekly mowing schedule and reduce mowing heights to 3 to 3.5 inches for cool-season grasses and 2 inches for warm-season grasses like Bermudagrass.
 Fast-growing grass mowed at no less than 3 inches will inhibit weed populations from taking over your lawn.

-Watering Your Lawn During Spring
+Spring Watering Tips For Your Lawn

 The frequency and duration of watering your lawn depends on the grass type, soil type, and weather conditions.
 It is generally recommended to water your lawn once a week, giving it 1 to 1.5 inches of water at a time.

-It’s important to note that overwatering can be just as damaging as underwatering.
+It’s important to note that overwatering can be just as damaging as under-watering.
 Too much water can lead to shallow root growth, making your lawn more vulnerable to pests and diseases.

 You can perform a simple test to determine if your lawn needs watering.
 Step on the grass, and if it springs back up, it doesn’t need watering yet.
 If it stays flat, it’s time to water it.